Close Icon

 Open/Close Icon

-“Stay put stay safe” means that if there is a fire in your block you should stay put as long as you think it is safe to do so, or you are instructed by the Fire Service to leave.
-However, if you can smell smoke or see a fire, you should get out and stay out.
+‘Stay safe’ means that if there is a fire in your block you can stay put, as long as you think it is safe to do so.
+If you smell smoke, see a fire, feel unsafe or are instructed by the Fire Service to leave, you should get out and stay out.

 Open/Close Icon